2002kani/rivals-multiplayer/README.md

 # Rivals Multiplayer

 Realtime multiplayer game made with websockets, Nodejs and React.
+This Project is still WIP and may contains bugs and unfinished features.

 ## How to play